top of page

 We are asking for applications for activities that explore the idea of ‘Connected Communities’, showcasing the ways in which culture keeps communities in contemporary Britain connected together.

-We encourage collaborative applications to widen engagement with local communities and to showcase the project in public spaces. individual artists and creative can apply but they will need an organisation to be the lead applicant who manages the grant.
+We encourage collaborative applications to widen engagement with local communities and to showcase the project in public spaces. individual artists and creative can apply but they will need a registered organisation to be the lead applicant who manages the grant.

-This programme will be commissioned by a Panel of people who are active within the local area and who live, work, or study within the borough.
+This programme will be commissioned by a Panel of people who are active within the local area and who live, work, or study within the borough of Greenwich.

 We want this project to be a celebration of the rich and vibrant cultures represented by our African and Caribbean diaspora communities.
 The projects should be highly interactive giving the community the opportunity to learn, connect, create and explore the borough’s cultural heritage in new ways.